City of Poulsbo – Lodging Tax Grant Program

 In 1998, the City approved Ordinance 98-03 in accordance with RCW 82.08 and authorized by RCW 67.28.181 to levy an additional 4% tax on charges for lodging activity.
 In order to collect the additional 4% tax, the City is required to form a Lodging Tax Advisory Committee.
 The committee must consist of at least five members: at least two are representatives from businesses that collect the tax, at least two are persons involved in activities funded by the tax, and one member from the city who acts as chair.
 Beginning in the 2011 grant process, those organizations that apply for the funds cannot vote on the allocation of the funds.

 The City accepts proposals from various groups and organizations for use of the 4% lodging tax for projects related to the cost of tourism promotion, acquisition of tourism-related facilities, or operation of tourism-related events and facilities.
-Some past and present recipients include the Poulsbo Historical Society, Poulsbo Chamber of Commerce, Historic Downtown Poulsbo Association (HDPA), NK Tourism Coalition, and Visit Kitsap Peninsula.
+Some past and present recipients include the Visit Poulsbo, Poulsbo Historical Society, Poulsbo Chamber of Commerce, Historic Downtown Poulsbo Association (HDPA), Poulsbo Film Festival, Poulsbo SONS of Norway, Viking Fest Organization, NK Tourism Coalition, and Visit Kitsap Peninsula.

-If you have any questions regarding this program, please contact Lin Wilson, Special Events Coordinator email@example.com
+If you have any questions regarding this program, please contact Lin Hino, Special Events Coordinator firstname.lastname@example.org

 Eligible activities/projects per state law RCW 67.28.080 includes: